kevinharperr/concrete-mix-database/database_export/LESSONS_LEARNED.md

 The Concrete Mix Database project has evolved significantly, addressing key challenges in data management, visualization, and analysis.
 The biggest lesson learned is the critical importance of data validation during the import process to ensure the accuracy of derived calculations like water-binder ratios.

 By implementing the recommendations in this document, the CDB application can continue to improve as a valuable tool for concrete mix design and analysis, providing reliable data for both practical applications and research purposes.

+## Django Template Syntax Issues (28 May 2025)

+### Mix Detail Template Structure

+- **Block Tag Mismatches**: Discovered critical issues with mismatched template tags in the `mix_detail.html` file.
+The error message "Invalid block tag on line 896: endif, expected endblock" indicates a fundamental issue with how template blocks are nested and closed.

+- **JavaScript Integration Challenges**: Embedding JavaScript within Django template tags requires careful attention to properly close all conditional blocks and ensure that the JavaScript syntax doesn't interfere with Django template processing.

+- **Visualization Tab Issues**: The visualizations tab, which uses Chart.js to render multiple charts based on mix data, is particularly susceptible to template syntax errors due to its complex structure of conditional blocks and dynamic content generation.

+- **Debugging Template Errors**: Django's template error messages can be cryptic, especially for complex templates.
+The line number reported in the error may not always be the actual cause, as the error can propagate from an earlier mismatch.

 ## Validation Run Implementation Lessons (16 May 2025 19:59)